|

 A dog accustomed to walking on a leash and following commands can explore their surroundings more safely.
 This allows you to enjoy the beauty of fall without constant worry about your dog’s actions.

-Training fosters impulse control, ensuring your dog can resist distractions like other animals or fallen food.
+Training fosters impulse control, enabling your dog to resist distractions such as other animals or dropped food.

 This helps reduce the likelihood of unexpected behavior that could lead to danger.